Alfresco/docs-alfresco/intelligence-services/latest/config/comprehend.md

       - ./app.extensions.json:/usr/share/nginx/html/assets/app.extensions.json
 ```

-In the above `docker-compose` snippet, the modified `app.extensions.json` configuration file must be mounted in the Digital Workspace container instead of the standard one (from Alfresco Content Services deployment).
+In the above `docker-compose` snippet, the modified `app.extensions.json` configuration file must be mounted in the Digital Workspace container instead of the standard one (from Content Services deployment).